Skip to main content

 • packages/core never imports express/MCP/Next types.

-• 50-line function / 500-line file budget, enforced by lint warning + review.
-Oversized files in core paths are exactly the failure mode this budget prevents.
+• 50-line function / 500-line file budget.
+Target, not a lint rule — same as AGENTS.md hard rule 5.
+Oversized files in core paths are the failure mode the budget is there to prevent.

 Server topology note